URL | https://anaconda.org/conda-forge |

 channels:

-If the requested package is not located in that channel, conda will search for the package in the next entry of the channels:
+file.
+If the requested package is not located in that channel, conda continues searching using the next entry in the channels:

 list.